opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/lts_loggroup.md

 * `ttl_in_days` - Specifies the log expiration time.
 The value is fixed to 7 days.

+## Attributes Reference

+The following attributes are exported:

+* `creation_time` - Specifies the time when a log group was created.

 ## Import

 Log group can be imported using the `id`, e.g.